quic-interop/quic-network-simulator/README.md

 1. Now, copy the script below into `run_endpoint.sh`, and add commands as instructed.
 Logs should be recorded in `/qnslogs` for them to be available after simulation completion (more on this later).
-Note that we insert a 10 second sleep at the client because we currently have no synchronization, but we need the server and simulator to be running before the client.

     ```bash
     #!/bin/bash

     # Set up the routing needed for the simulation
     /setup.sh
+    # Wait for the simulator to start up.
+    /wait-for-it.sh sim:57832 -s -t 30

     # The following variables are available for use:
     # - ROLE contains the role of this execution context, client or server